AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 So fully did the Christians of the First Century recognize the *Oracles*, and appeal to them, that they were frequently styled the Sibylists.
-Celsus applied the word to them, and Origen, though he accepted the Sibyl\'s teachings concerning destiny, objected that the term was not justly applied.
+Celsus applied the word to them, and Origen, though he accepted the Sibyl's teachings concerning destiny, objected that the term was not justly applied.
 This he does in *Against Celsius* V. 61.

 Clement of Alexandria not only calls the Sibyl a prophetess, but her